This blog may contain affiliate links. Read our disclosure policy for more info.

 Despite being small, there are lots of lively restaurants, bars, and other attractions in town along with a huge range of accommodations to choose from in Franz Josef.

 For budget travelers, Glow Worm Accommodation is a great choice.
 It’s located within walking distance of everything and offers dorm and private rooms at really affordable prices.
-I stayed here on my first-ever trip down the west coast and had a social night with other travelers.
+I stayed here on my first-ever trip down the West Coast and had a social night with other travelers.

 For those with a slightly larger budget, the Aspen Court Franz Josef is a good mid-range option with outstanding reviews.
 The hotel is located on the outskirts of town but is only a short walk from the best restaurants and bars.
 They also have apartments and studios, so it’s perfect for those who like to prepare their own meals or those traveling in a group.

-If you’re a luxury traveler, the Te Waonui Forest Retreat is pure happiness.
+If you’re a luxury traveler, the Te Waonui Forest Retreat is pure bliss.
 The entire retreat is surrounded by lush forest and from your balcony, you’ll be able to hear the sound of nature.
 Rooms are also large and well decorated.
 It’s the perfect place to enjoy the beautiful west coast – if you can afford the hefty price tag that is!

-Related read: Franz Josef is a great destination while driving across NZ!
-Take a road trip from Queenstown to Franz Josef, spend a few nights and then head north driving from Franz Josef to Punakaiki.
+Related Read: Franz Josef is a great destination while driving across NZ!
+Take a road trip from Queenstown to Franz Josef, spend a few nights, and then head north driving from Franz Josef to Punakaiki.

 9. Is a visit to Franz Josef Glacier suitable for children?

 On the whole, yes!
 Although, of course, age requirements change depending on the activities you want to partake in.

 The Franz Josef Glacier Walk is super easy and therefore suitable for children.
 Other walks, like Alex Knob and Roberts Point, are more difficult and probably not appropriate for younger kids, but older children and teenagers may be able to handle them.